operator-framework/community-operators/docs/testing-operators.md

 ### 6. Create an OperatorGroup

 An `OperatorGroup` is used to denote which namespaces your Operator should be watching.
-It must exist in the namespace where your operator should be deployed, we'll use `default` in this example.
+It must exist in the namespace where your operator should be deployed, we'll use `marketplace` in this example.

 Its configuration depends on whether your Operator supports watching its own namespace, a single namespace or all namespaces (as indicated by `spec.installModes` in the CSV).

 Create the following file as  `operator-group.yaml` if your Operator supports watching its own or a single namespace.

-If your Operator supports watching all namespaces you can omit the following step and place your `Subscription` (see next step) in the `operators` namespace instead.
+If your Operator supports watching all namespaces you can leave the property `spec.targetNamespace` present but empty.
+This will create an `OperatorGroup` that instructs the Operator to watch all namespaces.

 ```
 apiVersion: operators.coreos.com/v1alpha2